Quiet determination -- I think that's what he had. He was passionate about the Irish language, Irish history and culture, the Irish way of life.

 Added by Eoin Mac Lochlainn on February 4, 2015 at 3:30am — No Comments

 Yes, believe it or not, I saw the oldest surviving manuscript in Ireland.
-It’s called the Cathach (meaning the Battle Book) and it was used by the O’Donnell Clan as a protection or talisman when going into…Continue
+It’s called the Cathach (meaning the Battle Book) and it was used by the O’Donnell Clan as a protection or talisman when going into battle.

 Added by Eoin Mac Lochlainn on December 4, 2014 at 6:00am — No Comments

 The Rock of Dunamaise - my cousins tell me that they used to go on picnics there in the old days and, if you knew the place, you’d understand why.
-It’s not that high, maybe 50 metres or so above the Midlands plain - but it’s…Continue
+It’s not that high, maybe 50 metres or so above the Midlands plain - but it’s got a ruined castle on the top!
+Such an exciting place…Continue

 This is a photo I took on my recent trip to Georgia and Armenia.
 This stone cross was in a "cave monastery" in Geghard, Armenia.
-The monastery buildings were actually carved out of the cliff face – as opposed…Continue
+The monastery buildings were actually carved out of the cliff face – as opposed to being built brick by brick.